Lebel Model 1886 rifle: Post-World War I use

 Because of negative factors during the late 1920s and 1930s—a depressed economy, reduced war budgets under the Popular Front led by Leon Blum, and neglect at high military levels, the French Army was slow to modernize its infantry weapons.
 For instance, production of the bolt-action MAS-36 rifle began much too late (in 1937) although its prototype had already been approved in 1929.
 As a result, MAS-36 rifles to equip French infantry were in short supply when World War II broke out in September 1939.
 Furthermore, a thoroughly tested French semi-automatic rifle was also ready to be placed into production by 1939.
 But due to the German occupation of France during the Second World War, five more years had to pass before this gas-operated weapon (the MAS-1939 and MAS-40) could be issued as the MAS-44, MAS-49 and MAS 1949-56 series.
 Another adverse result of all these delays is that Lebel rifles—many of which had since been shortened into a carbine-length version, the Mle 1886 M93R35—were still in the hands of front-line and reserve troops at the outbreak of the war.
 More than 3 million were available in French arsenals.
 There are pictures of Italian Social Republic infantrymen armed with M1886s, perhaps resurrected from a shipment provided by the French in World War I to replace the rifles lost by Italy after the Caporetto defeat, or seized later, during Italian occupation of France.
 Other were seen in the hands of Soviet partisans.
 Likewise, in 1944 the German Wehrmacht had issued some captured M1886 Lebel rifles, given the German identification code Gewehr 301(f), to some of their occupation troops in France, but in limited numbers.
 In 1945, during the final months of the war, many Lebel rifles were issued to Volkssturm conscripts along with any other available weapons.
 Some years later, during the Indochina and Algerian Wars, Lebel rifles were issued to auxiliaries or second-lines units.
+Captured Viet Cong weapons during the Vietnam War included the Lebel rifle.
 Functional Lebel rifles have been found in Iraq during the Iraqi insurgency after 2003.